Nonvanishing of products in $v_2$-periodic families at the prime $3$: Detection and nondetection statements

 \begin{mydef} An element $f\in \pi_\ast\Sph$ is \emph{detected by $\j^2$} if its image under the unit map $h\colon \Sph \to \j^2$ is nonzero, i.e., if the image of $f$ lies in the Hurewicz image of $\j^2$.
 We say that an element $y\in\pi_d \j^2$ \emph{detects} an element $x\in \pi_d \Sph$ if $h(x)\ueq y$. \end{mydef}

-The Hurewicz image, as described in \Cref{maintheorem} is displayed in orange in \Cref{hurewiczofjpartone,hurewiczofjparttwo,hurewiczofjpartthree}.
-Our identification of the black and orange dots in these figures proceeds as follows: \begin{itemize} \item First, we recall how the orange dots corresponding to the blue part of \Cref{homotopygroupsofj} come from $\tmf$ and the orange dots in filtration 1 from $\j^1$; see \Cref{easyyellowdots}. \item Next, we show that the rest of the orange dots in degrees roughly less than $144$ lie in the Hurewicz image; see \Cref{lowdegreessection}.
+The Hurewicz image, as described in \Cref{maintheorem} is displayed in orange in \Cref{hurewiczofjpartone,hurewiczofjparttwo}.
+Our identification of the black and orange dots in these figures proceeds as follows: \begin{itemize} \item First, we recall how the orange dots corresponding to the blue part of \Cref{ss1,ss2,ss3,ss4} come from $\tmf$ and the orange dots in filtration 1 from $\j^1$; see \Cref{easyyellowdots}. \item Next, we show that the rest of the orange dots in degrees roughly less than $144$ lie in the Hurewicz image; see \Cref{lowdegreessection}.
 The pivotal proof is showing that the $\be_{2+9t}$-family is detected; see \Cref{betatwofamily}. \item Then orange dots are confirmed to be $144$-periodic; this is the topic of \Cref{periodicsubsection}. \item Finally, we show that all of the black dots do \textbf{not} lie in the Hurewicz image in \Cref{nondetectionsection}. \end{itemize}

-The green diamond in \Cref{hurewiczofjpartthree} only definitively lies in the Hurewicz image on the $E_2$-page of the modified ANSS; this is further discussed in \Cref{ambiguousclasses} and \Cref{153question}.
+The green class in \Cref{hurewiczofjpartone} only definitively lies in the Hurewicz image on the $E_2$-page of the modified ANSS; this is further discussed in \Cref{ambiguousclasses} and \Cref{153question}.

-\begin{remark}[Classes in filtration one] In \Cref{hurewiczofjpartone,hurewiczofjparttwo,hurewiczofjpartthree}, we leave out a lot of filtration $1$ information as otherwise these diagrams become quite noisy.
-Recreating this information is straightforward though.
-In any given positive degree $d$, the collection of elements in $\pi_d \j^2$ of filtration $1$ are isomorphic to a direct sum of $\ceil{\frac{d}{24}}$-many copies of $\pi_d \j^1$.
+\begin{remark}[Classes in filtration one] In \Cref{hurewiczofjpartone,hurewiczofjparttwo}, the classes in filtration $1$ are simplified for clarity.
+Recreating this information is straightforward.
+In any given positive degree $d$, the collection of elements in $\pi_d \j^2$ of filtration $1$ is isomorphic to a direct sum of $\ceil{\frac{d}{24}}$-many copies of $\pi_d \j^1$.
 The copy of $\pi_d \j^1$ corresponding to $\partial(c_4^ic_6^j)$ for $d=8i+12j-1$ and $0\leq j\leq 2$ is represented by the orange dot in the Hurewicz image; see \Cref{alphafamilydetection}.
 The rest is in the kernel of the $q$-expansion map.
-There are also occasionally summands supporting $\be_1$-multiplication, which correspond $\partial\Delta^{6t}$ or $\al\Delta^{1+6t}$.
+There are also occasionally summands supporting $\be_1$-multiplication, which correspond $\partial\Delta^{3t}$ or $\partial\al\Delta^{1+3t}$.
 We denote these summands with black dots in the figures above. \end{remark}